keyue-c/keyue-c.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
 My name is Kayla, or Keyue Chen (陈珂月).
-I am currently a post-doctoral researcher in the Department of Psychology at South China Normal University.
+I am currently a postdoctoral researcher in the Department of Psychology at South China Normal University.
 I am also a member of the [Reading and Development in Children and Adolescents Laboratory](http://read.scnu.edu.cn/), where I work primarily with [Prof. Suiping Wang](https://psy.scnu.edu.cn/a/20150624/18.html).
 I completed my PhD in the Department of Linguistics, Division of Psychology and Language Sciences, University College London.
 During my time there, I worked with [Dr. Wing-Yee Chow](https://www.ucl.ac.uk/~ucjtwyc/Home.html) and [Dr. Andrea Santi](https://profiles.ucl.ac.uk/34103-andrea-santi/about), focusing on psycholinguistics and sentence processing.

 My current research investigates (1) how comprehenders generate and update real-time predictions about upcoming language, and (2) the potential cognitive costs associated with violated predictions.
 To address these questions, I have employed a range of methods, including reaction time measurements, eye tracking, mouse tracking, pupillometry, and event-related potentials.